 European Chestnut lumber and veneer are very common, so make sure you are buying the real deal.
 If you are restoring furniture or trim in a house, Sassafras is a close substitute if American Chestnut is unavailable.
 Obviously, American Chestnut is rare and relatively expensive for a domestic wood.
 Specialty wood dealers are your best bet for finding it.
 American Chestnut is a joy to work so it is worth the effort.

 This is a species which woodworkers can help save.
 Efforts are ongoing to produce disease resistant trees using breeding, genetic manipulation and viruses that attack the fungus.
-Woodworkers may want to visit the Canadian Chestnut Council website to see how they can help.
+Woodworkers may want to visit the Canadian Chestnut Council to see how they can help.
 The research undertaken to save the Chestnut can be used to help other threatened species such as White Ash, Walnut, Butternut, Hemlock and Beech.
 Woodworkers have a special appreciation for the beauty of wood.
 We can prevent a repeat of the Chestnut story if we promote the proper harvesting of our forests; thus ensuring that future woodworkers have access to all of these beautiful woods.